Thesola10/YC_English/README.md

 _(of course, if you were to look for it, I'm sure someone out there will end up redistributing pre-patched files, but that's illegal so I can't condone this.)_

+## Special thanks

+- [@SciresM](https://github.com/SciresM) for `hactool`, without which none of this would have been possible
+- Joseph John and the [UnityPy](https://github.com/K0lb3/UnityPy) contributors
+- MAGES for the game